matus-kocik/django-template/README.md

     Update the database credentials and other settings in the `.env` file if necessary.

     **Important:** Ensure that your `.env` file is listed in `.gitignore` to prevent it from being committed to the repository.
 This file contains sensitive information and should always remain private.
+    **Note:** After setting up your .env file, you can safely delete the .env.example file to avoid confusion.

 2. Start Docker services for dependencies: